North Arm Cove, New South Wales: North Arm Cove Initiative

-In 2022, a peer reviewed research paper by DESIM-Arch's Tatjana Djuric-Simovic and Dejan Simovic - "Back to the future - North Arm Cove Initiative" was presented at international SEEDS Conference (Sustainable Ecological Engineering Design for Society) in Bristol, UK.
+In 2022, a peer-reviewed research paper by DESIM-Arch's Tatjana Djuric-Simovic and Dejan Simovic – "Back to the future - North Arm Cove Initiative" – was presented at the international SEEDS Conference (Sustainable Ecological Engineering Design for Society) in Bristol, UK.
 The paper was awarded a High Commendation in the Project Management category.
-A research paper has outlined a framework for planning, designing and developing sustainable communities based on Circular Economy principles.
-The paper contains a PESTEL analysis of constraints and opportunities for North Arm Cove's urban development, as well as proposal for innovative, collaborative development framework through "Sustainability Research Centre - SRCe".
+The research paper outlined a framework for planning, designing and developing sustainable communities based on Circular Economy principles.
+It contains a PESTEL analysis of constraints and opportunities for North Arm Cove's urban development, as well as a proposal for an innovative, collaborative development framework by means of a "Sustainability Research Centre - SRCe".

+On 6th December 2024, North Arm Cove Initiative registered as the "Marion and Walter" Living Lab Co-operative Pty Ltd, a not-for-profit organization aimed at facilitating future planning, development and governance for the North Arm Cove subdivision, while preserving the heritage of one of Australia's foremost city planners.

-Authorities
+Planning Authorities

-In December 2022, "Hunter Regional Plan 2041" was amended with inclusion of "PLANNING PRIORITY 6: Consider historical paper subdivisions" stating that:Local strategic planning by MidCoast Council has examined the constraints to development within paper subdivisions at North Arm Cove, Pindimar, Bundabah and Carrington, and made recommendations for future use.
+In December 2022, the "Hunter Regional Plan 2041" was amended to include "PLANNING PRIORITY 6: Consider historical paper subdivisions", which stated that:Local strategic planning by MidCoast Council has examined the constraints to development within paper subdivisions at North Arm Cove, Pindimar, Bundabah and Carrington, and made recommendations for future use.
 Preliminary analysis indicates that in many of these sites, infrastructure provision for urban development is prohibitively expensive and environmental constraints are significant.

-Further investigation will identify whether options exist that could enable cost effective development.In March 2024, Department of Planning, Housing and Infrastructure has made determination on proposed MidCoast Draft LEP (Local Environment Plan) that directs Council to make amendments to proposal before it gets on exhibition:(m) amend the proposed local environmental plan for paper subdivision sites to: i. seek to apply a C4 Environmental Living zone and 5 hectare minimum lot size,Requirement for reducing minimum lot size to actual lots in subdivision is that Development Proposal is prepared addressing issues of services of the area.
+Further investigation will identify whether options exist that could enable cost-effective development.
+In March 2024, the NSW Department of Planning, Housing and Infrastructure made a determination on MidCoast Council's Draft LEP (Local Environment Plan), which directed the Council to make amendments to its proposed LEP before it could be approved:(m) amend the proposed local environmental plan for paper subdivision sites to: (i) seek to apply a C4 Environmental Living zone and 10 hectare minimum lot size, The 10ha minimum lot size is a precautionary measure restricting individual building on lots before a Master Development Plan is approved.
+Development Plans must incorporate all relevant considerations, including (among other factors) the provision of infrastructure, preservation of the environment, cohesive planning controls, traffic flow, and detailed costings.

-It is expected that MidCoast LEP will be operational early in 2025.
+It is expected that the new MidCoast LEP, and consequent rezoning of the paper subdivision, will be gazetted early in 2026.